Skip to main content

 Overview

 Prof Fred Boadu and a Duke Bass Connections team visited mechanic shops in Ghana in 2017/2018, interviewing over 150 mechanics, collecting hair and nail samples to analyze for heavy metal concentrations, and recording blood pressures to assess any associations between heavy metals in the body and blood pressure.
-The team found that mechanics who have worked more years tend to have higher concentrations of various heavy metals (Cr, Ni, Cd, Mn and Fe) in their systems, with attendant higher blood pressure levels.
+The team found that mechanics who have worked more years (>5 years) tend to have higher concentrations of various heavy metals (Cr, Ni, Cd, Mn and Fe) in their systems, with attendant higher blood pressure levels.
 During the interviews, it became clear that the mechanics were not aware of the dangers their practices pose to their health, the environment and food security.
 Thus, there is an urgent need to provide community education and create awareness of these health and environmental risks in an effort to promote behavioral changes with regards to the mismanagement of used motor oil by the mechanics.
-This will be a highly needed and valuable effort to protect the environment, valuable groundwater resources, food safety, and human health.
+This will be a highly needed and valuable effort to protect the environment, valuable groundwater resources, and food safety, and mitigate the risks to human health and save lives.

 Community Partnership(s)

-Duke students will be engaged in an educational and awareness campaign effort pertaining to the destruction of the environment, health of the auto-mechanics, and threat to food security.
+Duke students will be engaged in an educational and awareness campaign effort pertaining to the mismanagement of used oil and consequent destruction of the environment, putting health of the auto-mechanics at risk and threatening food security.
 We propose to visit over 200 auto mechanic shops, each with at least 6-9 (employees) apprentices.
 Presently, there are no enforced regulations on the use, management or disposal of used motor oil.
 The objectives are to educate and create awareness pertaining specifically to those in the auto repair and maintenance that:

-1. Used motor oil contains toxic substances that can be concentrated and find their way into drinking water, plants and animals, and serve as health threat to humans who consume them.
+1. Used motor oil contains toxic substances that can be concentrated and find their way into drinking water and pose a health threat to humans who drink it.
+Also, a threat to food security via plant uptake of the heavy metals.

 2. Mismanagement and misuse of waste motor oil can seriously affect human health, compromise food security, contaminate groundwater and degrade the ecosystem.